pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-0-release/index.md

 From setting up workspace to writing code, managing your project and finally deploying and setting up a CI/CD pipeline for your project.
 Viva Connections Toolkit aims to boost your SPFx development to the next level 🚀.

 The VS Code extension is still quite young so be sure to give it a try, provide feedback, and be on the lookout for the awesome new things that are about to come in the future.
-We are constantly looking forward to and working on the backlog for the next major (v3.0) release.
-If you have a suggestion or idea you would like to share, then be sure to join the [discussion on GitHub]( https://github.com/pnp/vscode-viva/discussions/75) and leave a comment 👍.
+We are constantly looking forward and working on the backlog for the next major (v3.0) release.
+If you have a suggestion or idea you would like to share, then be sure to join the [discussion on GitHub](https://github.com/pnp/vscode-viva/discussions/75) and leave a comment 👍.
+Some things we already consider are:

+- Improve the DevOps features.
+Generating the GitHub yaml workflow is only the beginning.
+In the near future, we would like to extend this feature and give the possibility to generate a Azure DevOps pipeline as well as automate generating a self-signed certificate and AAD app needed for application authentication method
+- We are looking for different (nicer) ways to scaffold a new SPFx project or pipeline.
+Instead of the current question-and-answer approach we would like to present a create form in the editor area of VS Code.
+- All of us work a bit differently when it comes to SPFx.
+Some use PnP JS, some fast-serve some use other tools or npm packages that they usually install in every new solution.
+We are looking for ways to define you own project template which will allow you to automate or your customization and apply it on a fresh new SPFx project.
+- many many more so be one the look out and check out our [GitHub Discussion]((https://github.com/pnp/vscode-viva/discussions/75))

 ## 👍 Power of the community